ibm-cloud-docs/databases-for-cassandra/ts-connect.md

 {:pre: .pre}
 {:note:.deprecated}
 {:troubleshoot: data-hd-content-type='troubleshoot'}
+{{site.data.keyword.attribute-definition-list}}

 # Why can’t I connect to my DataStax deployment?
 {: #troubleshoot-connect}
 {: #troubleshoot}
 {: #support}

+{{site.data.keyword.databases-for-cassandra_full}} is deprecated and no longer supported as of 30 June 2024.
+For more information, see the [deprecation details](/docs/databases-for-cassandra?topic=databases-for-cassandra-deprecation#dep_details).
+{: deprecated}

 If you encounter errors when connecting to your {{site.data.keyword.databases-for-cassandra_full}} deployment, review these common causes and resolutions.
 {: #shortdesc}